-Mary Wollstonecraft in her book A Vindication of the Rights of Women contributed a in the achievement of women's rights.
+Mary Wollstonecraft in her book 'A Vindication of the Rights of Women' contributed a lot so far as women's rights are concerned.

 The US Declaration of Independence of 1776 states that all men have the right to life, liberty and pursuit of happiness.
-On the basis of this declaration American Bill of Rights was written.
-Following the American and French example of upholding human rights, other countries started adopting them in their respective countries namely Netherlands (1798), Sweden (1809), Spain (1812), Norway (1814), Belgium (1831), Siberia (1842) etc.
+On the basis of this declaration, American Bill of Rights was written.
+Following the American and French example of upholding human rights, other countries started adopting them in their respective countries, namely, Netherlands (1798), Sweden (1809), Spain (1812), Norway (1814), Belgium (1831), Siberia (1842) etc.